Irving Levin's Recollections

 Most young people like myself who came from working-class people didn't even go to high school.
 When they graduated from public school, they went to work.
 If they were ambitious — and most of them were — they went to night school to advance themselves.
 Many of them became dentists [like Jack Daniel Phillips], which at that time didn't require a college education, and a lot of them went to Cooper Union, to learn engineering and chemistry.
 While I was working, I went to evening high school, and I continued on to Pratt Institute, and subsequently I went to Cooper Union.
 This was to help me in learning the trade; they taught me design and lettering and things of that nature.

-I knew the artist Ben Shahn then.
+I knew Ben Shahn then.
 He and I were apprentices, and worked together in the same lithographic engraving place, at 101 Beekman Street, New York City [near the Brooklyn Bridge].
 I also met him on one of my trips to Europe a few years later, and we reminisced about the times we worked together.
 He was going to France.
-At the time, he wasn't famous, but he was on the way.
+At the time, he wasn't a famous artist, but he was on the way.
 He was a man who drew and painted to show what was happening in that period of time, the class struggle between the working people and their employers.
 He was very conscious of that.
 His purpose in going to France, he told me at the time, was to refine his particular style.
-Many years later, a friend of mine Al Dorn was the President of the Famous Artists School, and he told me that Ben Shahn was on the board.
+Many years later, a friend of mine Al Dorn was the President of the Famous Artists School, and he told me that Ben Shahn was on the Board.
 I said that I would like to meet Ben, because I knew him from previous years, so he invited us both for lunch, and I met Ben again, and we again reminisced about our days being apprentices together.
 Later on, at an auction at the Ethical Culture School, I bought the two pictures drawn by Ben Shahn's daughter, Judith Shahn, which we still have.

 After I worked for this man for about two years, American Can moved their plant to Baltimore, and they took Mr. Shankman with them.
 He wanted me to go with him, but I couldn't leave New York because I had to contribute to the upkeep of the family.
 I again wrote to other lithography firms, and I got another job with another firm to continue my apprenticeship.
 After four additional years, I became a journeyman and got my union book.